How and Where You Can Make Money Testing Websites

 Because the tests are shorter and require less effort, the payout is much lower.
 Payments are made on a monthly basis via PayPal.
 If your account balance is less than $1, it will then be carried over to the next month.

 Here are some tips and suggestions for making the most out of your experience:

-Almost every company will require you to go through what they call an “audition” before you can get paid to test their clients’ sites.
-You might be tempted to speed through it, but take these auditions seriously, and you’ll have a much better chance of qualifying.
+- Take the audition seriously: Almost every company will require you to go through an “audition” before you can get paid to test their clients’ sites.
+You might be tempted to speed through it, but take these auditions seriously and you’ll have a much better chance of qualifying.

-While you’ll inevitably zero in on a company that you like the most, sign up for multiple testing sites.
-It means more opportunities to get paid throughout the week.
+- Sign up for multiple sites: While you’ll inevitably zero in on a company that you like the most, signing up for multiple testing sites will give you more opportunities to get paid throughout the week.

-Most companies offer testers opportunities on a first-come, first-served basis.
-As soon as you see an offer you’re interested in taking, accept it.
-Many testers wait a few minutes, only to find that someone else has beat them to the punch.
+- Be quick to act: Most companies offer testers opportunities on a first-come, first-served basis—as soon as you see an offer you’re interested in taking, accept it.

 - Don’t inflate expectations: In the beginning, your expectations should be just $20 or $30 per week unless you have a significant amount of time to commit to this side hustle.

 Don’t rush the actual testing.
 The more quality tests you provide, the more likely it is you’ll get additional opportunities.